 I always wanted to attend the same college as my parents.
 Neither of them graduated from the institution.
 They traded off studies for married life and family instead.
 Nevertheless, there was something special to me to be able to walk the same halls my parents did.
 After applying and getting accepted, I took my entire Summer before my first semester to research Greek Life on campus.
 I was only at the mercy of the Greek Life university web page and YouTube videos, but it was a start.
 I quickly learned the greek system was relatively divided..and I had to choose where I wanted to be.
 There are organizations that are historically white, black, asian, hispanic and multi-cultural.
 However, on my campus there were two options.

-There are 26 sororities under the Panhellenic Conference umbrella.
-In past years, this umbrella group went by the acronym of NPC, however in recent years it has changed on college campuses to show more distinction from other sorority councils.
+There are 26 sororities under the National Panhellenic Conference umbrella.
 These are the groups you may often hear about in the media and on television.
-The PHC are known as being “historically white” organizations.
+The NPC are known as being “historically white” organizations.
 During their time of creation, segregation prohibited the integration of non-white members.
-Today, any woman seeking membership in an NPC sorority, no matter what her race, religion or socioeconomic background is, is allowed to join!
+Today, any woman seeking membership in an NPC sorority, no matter what her race, religion or socioeconomic background, is allowed to join!
+The NPC is home to sororities only and is separate from fraternities.
+“Historically white” fraternities fall under the the IFC or Intefaternity Council.

 The greek organizations in the NPC are as follows: